 Consult with a divorce lawyer in western Pennsylvania today

-When you need assistance, work with the experienced divorce attorneys at Bowers & Fawcett, LLC in the Pittsburgh area.
+When you need assistance, work with the experienced divorce attorneys at Bowers Fawcett & Hurst, LLC in the Pittsburgh area.
 Give us a call at 724-266-0290 or contact us online.
 We maintain flexible office hours for your convenience.
 Our office is located right off State Route 65, about 20 minutes from downtown Pittsburgh.